xFrah/ACSAI-obsidian/NOTES-MARKDOWN/Guides to the exams/Statistics Exam - DONE.md

 ![](../z_images/Figure_5t54t54t45451.png)

 We can already see from the plot that this sample proportion really doesn't agree with our hypothesis.
-Mathematically, to disprove the hypothesis we need to check if the sample mean/proportion lands beyond the [[Significance Test|significance level]] threshold.
+Mathematically, to disprove the hypothesis we need to check if the sample mean/proportion lands beyond the [[../Statistics/Significance Test|significance level]] threshold.

-In order to do just that, we need the [[z-score]] for the sample proportion, also called the test statistic:
+In order to do just that, we need the [[../Statistics/Z-score]] for the sample proportion, also called the test statistic:

 $$\large z=\frac{0.4328-0.5}{\sigma}=-2.6947$$